CharlieMorgan90/NFL-Big-Data-Bowl-2025/Docs/feature_extraction.md

 Feature Extraction:

-Feature Extraction code can be found in the code folder along with an example play.
+Feature Extraction code can be found in the code folder.
+Data must be downloaded from NFL Big Data Bowl 2025 Kaggle due to file size.

 **Feature Extraction for Late Defensive Movements, Nearest Defender at the Snap, and Through-Snap Movement** was relatively straightforward compared to the more advanced logic required for detecting **Defensive Reactions to Offensive Motion**.
 I’ll briefly summarize the first three before diving deeper into the last.